pangyuteng/monitor-my-pc/README.md

-# monitor-my-pc
+## monitor-my-pc (remote monitor gpu cpu stats)

 ```
 just had the urge to create this.

 sometime you ngrok tensorboard when you go grocery shopping
-but also wants to check basic pc stats...
+but also wants to check you pc stats...
 you should probably use nagios, but if you are too lazy to setup nagios
 you should give `monitor-my-pc` a try.

 ```

-## monitor your pc remotely with ngrok
+## remote monitor your gpu and pc remotely with ngrok

 ```
 # create `.env` file to specify `AUTHTOKEN=****` for ngrok.